 Past and Current Legal Interns (pdf)

-The tasks assigned to the Interns will include:
+The tasks assigned to the Fellows will include:

 Legal research projects regarding Federal and State law on matters primarily relating to privacy and security of personal health information, health information technologies, HIE, and health law;

 Drafting legal research reports and informational whitepapers for publication on OHIT’s website or distribution to relevant policymakers and stakeholders (OHIT Advisory Committee and Working Groups, Illinois Legislature, Federal HHS Office of the National Coordinator); and